jamesliu96/ecp/README.md

 ### Framing & Packet Architecture

-All serialized wire payloads are subject to a **5 MB hard limit** and begin with a mandatory 12-byte binary header.
+All serialized wire payloads enforce a 5 MB limit and begin with a mandatory 12-byte binary header.

 #### Header Layout (12 Bytes Total)